-Instead of call centers, companies now want to invest in real-time customer engagement that will allow them to gain first-hand product insights and turn issues into new products or solutions that will address future problems.
+Instead of call center software programs, companies now want to invest in real-time customer engagement that will allow them to gain first-hand product insights and turn issues into new products or solutions that will address future problems.

 According to Credo Consulting, consumer demands for multi-channel communications (including social media, live chat, etc.) has exploded over the past 5 years.